kvietmeier/vagrant/README.md

 ## Vagrant Projects

 I am working on setting up Vagrant for Windows 10 and experimenting with Virtualbox, HyperV, and VMware Workstation.
-I have tested and discarded HypedrV for now, there are juust too many bugs and challenges with networking and mounting shared folders.
+I have tested and discarded HyperV for now, there are just too many bugs and challenges with networking and mounting shared folders.
+I really wanted to use HyperV since it is required if you want to install and use Docker4Windows and I wanted to use a completely Microsoft/Windows toolset.
+But both D4W and HyperV are still WIP.

 VMware Workstation is TBD

-I have decided to go "All In" with Windows so all of these examples assume Windows 10 "Holiday Edition" and PowerShell
+NOTE - All of these examples assume Windows 10 "Holiday Edition" and PowerShell.

 ## Getting Started